enkindle/ERAS-skeleton/README.md

 # ERAS-skeleton
-Content skeleton for the new ERAS site
+Content skeleton for the new ERAS site.
+ - Contains the HTML structure and content copy for the redeign of the ERAS website